santedb/dev-doc/developers/server-plugins/service-definitions/security-challenge-authentication-provider.md

-Security Challenge Authentication Provider (ISecurityChallengeIdentityService in SanteDB.Core.Api)
+`ISecurityChallengeIdentityService` in assembly SanteDB.Core.Api version 2.1.151.0

 # Summary
 Represents a security challenge service which can provide identity